core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

    </other/path>;rt="core.ps.coll"
 ~~~~

-Note that the "ct" attribute is not included for the two collections in the returned link format document.
+Note that in this example the "ct" attribute is not included for the two collections in the returned CoRE Link Format document.
-This is because the content-format of each topic collection resource is implied by its resource type (rt="core.ps.coll") to be 40 ("application/link-format").
+This is because the "ct" attribute is an optional hint, which is not needed in this case: the content-format of each topic collection resource is implied by its resource type (rt="core.ps.coll") to be 40 ("application/link-format").

 ### Topic Discovery {#topic-discovery}

 Each topic collection is associated with a group of topic resources, each detailing the configuration of its respective topic (refer to {{topic-properties}}).
 Each topic resource is identified by the resource type "core.ps.conf".

 Below is an example of discovery via /.well-known/core with query rt=core.ps.conf that returns a list of topics, as the list of links to the corresponding topic resources.

 ~~~~
    Request: